Self-Publishing vs. Traditional Publishing: Do You Need a Book Editor Either Way?

 Traditional publishers acquire manuscripts through literary agents.
 Literary agents receive thousands of query letters per year and request full manuscripts from a small fraction of them.
 They make their decision about whether to represent a manuscript based on the quality of the writing and the strength of the project, not on the potential of what it could become with editorial work.

 This means the manuscript you query with needs to be as strong as it can possibly be before it reaches an agent's inbox.
 An agent who reads fifty pages of a manuscript with structural problems, inconsistent voice, or persistent grammatical errors will pass, and they'll do it in a form rejection that tells you nothing about why.
 The manuscript never reaches the publisher.
 The publisher's editorial team never sees it.
 The "editing is included" benefit of traditional publishing applies only to manuscripts that get there.
+For a primer on the document that gets you past this barrier, see our guide on how to write a query letter.

 What agents and publishers actually receive